WGBB: Post-Carman

-After Carman's death, WGBB's long-time sales manager Murray Evans took the wheel until the station was sold for $95,000 ($800,000 in 2012 dollars) to a group of Long Island businessmen.
-"Long Island's First Station, Inc." named John Whitmore station manager and he rapidly restructured programming into an up-to-date presentation playing current music.
-Despite the makeover WGBB fell into receivership.
+Harry Carman was seriously injured in an auto accident just before Christmas 1953 and perished the following July.
+After Carman's death, WGBB was sold for $95,000 to a group of Long Island businessmen, who organized "Long Island's First Station, Inc." John Whitmore was named station manager, who rapidly restructured programming into an up-to-date presentation playing current music.
+Despite the makeover WGBB faced financial difficulties and went into receivership.

-On August 6, 1956, Edward J. Fitzgerald, owner of WGSM in Huntington, New York took control.
-The sale approved by the Federal Communications Commission and a bankruptcy court judge; the price was assumption of WGBB's debt.
-And the FCC waived its duopoly rule which prohibited ownership of overlapping signals saying this is a way to be sure creditors would be paid.
-Fitzgerald guided the station's music policy back to standards away from current hits and especially doo-wop which was being played on the popular Night Train evening music show hosted by Lee Donahue and then Alan Fredericks.
-Soon after taking over Fitzgerald invested in a Collins 300G transmitter boosting WGBB's power to 250 watts.
-In 1956 WGBB was the only remaining 100-watt station in the New York area and one of a just handful in the entire country.
-It was said that Carman had asked the FCC not to grant a power increase because of the substantial investment.
-It was also rumored that Carman rejected an FCC proposal to outfit WGBB with a new frequency and a power increase to 50,000 watts to fill the need for another major coastal signal.
-Staffers, disheartened by these unusual choices, knew that Carman and program director Ada Cheesman did not have the competence or assets to accomplish such a transformation.
+On August 6, 1956, Edward J. Fitzgerald, owner of WGSM in Huntington, New York took control after a sale approved by the Federal Communications Commission (FCC), and a bankruptcy court judge; the price was assumption of WGBB's debt.
+The FCC waived its duopoly rule which prohibited ownership of overlapping signals saying this was a way to be sure creditors would be paid.
+Fitzgerald guided the station's music policy back to standards away from current hits and especially doo-wop which was being played on the popular Night Train evening music show hosted by Lee Donahue and later Alan Fredericks.

 Under Fitzgerald's direction WGBB began to attract big-league national sponsors because sale of commercial announcements on WGBB/WGSM were made in combination, accounting for a revenue surge.
 Fitzgerald connected his stations with broadcast telephone lines establishing "The Long Island Network," which offered hourly news, sports, a fishing report, weekend public affairs programs, even a few music shows.
 The news originated at WGBB which had ample space for a newsroom.
-In 1962, under the direction of chief engineer Richard Carlsen, WGBB set up an RCA BTA 1 MX transmitter increasing day-time power to 1,000 watts but remaining 250 watts at night.
-The power increase was possible because of Freeport's Kahn Laboratories and their groundbreaking signal tweaking identified on the air as "experimental station KE2XXS."
-A Kahn black-box cut the WGBB bandwidth in half and sent out a compatible single sideband signal.
-(AM transmits with twin signals on each side of the carrier wave.)
-This venture proved that adjacent local stations could operate with more power and not cause interference to each other clearing the way for WGBB's 1,000-watt daytime signal.